dcdpr/did-btcr2/chapters/Index.md

 The input bytes to the bech32m algorithm are constructed as follows: the first byte is the version and the network, with the version minus one in the low nibble and the value from the network table in the high nibble.
+The
-The Genesis Bytes are then appended to the first byte to produce the input bytes.
+::Genesis Bytes:: are then appended to the first byte to produce the input bytes.
 Encode the input bytes using the bech32m algorithm with the human-readable part (hrp) value set to the ASCII value of either 'k' or 'x', depending on the type of the identifier.
-For **did:btcr2** identifiers generated from an initial secp256k1 public key, use 'k' for *did:btcr2* identifiers generated from an Initial DID Document, use 'x'.
+For **did:btcr2** identifiers generated from an initial secp256k1 public key, use 'k' for **did:btcr2** identifiers generated from an Initial DID Document, use 'x'.
 The result of the encoding is the method-specific identifier.
 Prepend the method-specific identifier with the ASCII string "did:btcr2:" to create the DID.